Philadelphia 76ers: Iverson's brief return

 On April 18, Collins resigned as 76ers coach, citing his declining health and need to spend time with his grandchildren.
 He stayed with the team as an adviser.
 Soon after, general manager DiLeo had "cut ties" with the team.
 On May 11, it was announced that Sam Hinkie, who had previously worked for the Houston Rockets, would replace DiLeo as general manager.
-On July 8, it was announced that Adam Aron had stepped down as CEO, and was being replaced by Scott O'Neil.
-Aron maintained his position as co-owner of the team.
+On July 8, it was announced that Adam Aron had stepped down as CEO and was being replaced by Scott O'Neil.

-2013–2016: "The Process" era
+2013–2016: "The Process"

-2013–2014: Pre-Joel Embiid season

-Following the 2012–13 season, the Sixers, led by Hinkie, chose to shift in the direction of rebuilding the franchise.
-In an interview, Sixers guard Tony Wroten would refer to the major rebuilding culture surrounding Philadelphia as "The Process".
-The first move of this new plan was executed during the 2013 draft, when the Sixers agreed in principle to trade Jrue Holiday and the 42nd pick in the draft, Pierre Jackson, to the New Orleans Pelicans for Nerlens Noel and the Pelicans' 2014 first-round pick.
+Following the 2012–13 season, the 76ers, led by Hinkie, chose to shift in the direction of rebuilding the franchise.
+Tony Wroten, guard for the 76ers, referred to the major rebuilding culture surrounding Philadelphia as "The Process".
+The first move of this new plan was executed during the 2013 draft, when the 76ers agreed in principle to trade All-Star Jrue Holiday and the 42nd pick in the draft, Pierre Jackson, to the New Orleans Pelicans for Nerlens Noel and the Pelicans' 2014 first-round pick.
 The trade was later made official on July 12.
 The trade was seen by some as somewhat surprising, as Holiday had been the team's marquee player and was coming off a season that saw him make his first NBA All-Star Game.
-Additionally, Noel was recovering from an anterior cruciate ligament injury suffered while in college, strongly indicating that he would not be able to make an immediate impact for the Sixers as he would be inactive to start the season.
-The Sixers used the 11th pick in the draft to select Michael Carter-Williams as Holiday's replacement as the starting point guard.
-The Sixers chose Arsalan Kazemi with the 54th overall pick, making Kazemi the first Iranian chosen in the NBA draft.
+Additionally, Noel was recovering from an anterior cruciate ligament injury suffered while in college, strongly indicating that he would not be able to make an immediate impact for the 76ers as he would be inactive to start the season.
+The 76ers used the 11th pick in the draft to select Michael Carter-Williams as Holiday's replacement as the starting point guard.
+The 76ers chose Arsalan Kazemi with the 54th overall pick, making Kazemi the first Iranian chosen in the NBA draft.

 Following the Holiday trade, many of the team's returning players were either waived or left the team in free agency, most notably Andrew Bynum; of the 15 players on the team's roster during their final game of the 2012–13 season, only six remained with the team by January 1, 2014.
-In their place were a number of young prospects, many coming from the NBA Development League or signing with the Sixers after playing limited roles on other teams.
+In their place were a number of young prospects, many coming from the NBA Development League or signing with the 76ers after playing limited roles on other teams.
 Further moves at the trade deadline on February 20, 2014, saw the exits of veterans Spencer Hawes, Evan Turner, and Lavoy Allen, all of whom were key rotational players.